Paul Barnabee, Sony Music Nashville

 Mark Hartley, Fitzgerald Hartley

 Paul Barnabee, Senior Vice President, Marketing, Sony Music Nashville, has more than 20 years of record company experience with a diverse background, having worked in many divisions of the company.
 He joined Sony Music Nashville, formerly the RCA Label Group, in 1995, and was responsible for the day-to-day and overall financial health of the label group for over 15 years.
 Barnabee then went on to oversee sales, digital business and operational functions of the company.
 In 2011, he was appointed head of marketing for Sony Music Nashville and its three imprints – RCA, Columbia and Arista Nashville.
 In his current role, he oversees the Creative Services, Media, Marketing and Digital Business departments.
 The label group roster includes Kenny Chesney, Sara Evans, Miranda Lambert, Jerrod Niemann, Jake Owen, Brad Paisley, Carrie Underwood and Chris Young, among many others (for a complete listing visit www.sonymusicnashville.com).
 A native of East Islip, New York, Paul Barnabee earned his Bachelor’s Degree in Accounting from the University at Albany - SUNY, where he also earned his CPA license.
 Before coming to Nashville, he held the positions of Controller and Financial Analyst for Polygram Records in New York.
-Barnabee served on the Board of Directors for the Make-A-Wish Foundation of Middle Tennessee for five years, and currently serves as the President of the Academy of Country Music Board of Directors, and is a board member of ACM Lifting Lives.
+Barnabee served on the Board of Directors for the Make-A-Wish Foundation of Middle Tennessee for five years, and currently serves as the Chairman of the Academy of Country Music Board of Directors, and is a board member of ACM Lifting Lives.

 Ken Tucker, the Nashville-based Country and Christian Music Programmer for iTunes, iTunes Radio and Beats Music, is a music industry veteran who has made his mark on the business in a number of senior positions.